thejoshuahendrix/hennyscript/Readme.md

 Instead of:&emsp;`console.log(array)`&emsp;You can use:&emsp;`array.log()` replacing

-array with your array variable.
+array with your array variable, this also works for strings and numbers.

 Instead of:&emsp;`array.push()`&emsp;You can use:&emsp;`array.add()`